thunklife/thunklife.github.io/blog/_posts/2016-08-21-typescript-experiments.md

 The big question for me is whether or not the advantages of these techniques will be as obvious to other developers who see TypeScript as a way to write C# (and therefore very OO code) in the browser.
-Of course that is coming from someone trying wishing they could write very functional code in the browser using a language that, to my eyes, wasn't designed for it.
+Of course that is coming from someone wishing they could write very functional code in the browser using a language that, to my eyes, wasn't designed for it.